 The first contact concerning Samuel Appleby arrived from a most unusual enquiry.
-A gentleman representing the Swiss Violin workshop 'Roland Baumgartner' emailed with some intriguing information ...
+A gentleman representing a Swiss Violin workshop, emailed with some intriguing information ...

-"For more then 35 years I have been researching the history of the former owners of violins made by the great Cremonese Maker Joseph Guarnerius del Gesù (1698-1744).
+"For more than 40 years I have been researching the history of the former owners of violins made by the great Cremonese Maker Joseph Guarnerius del Gesù (1698-1744).
 Among the early owners of at least one of his violins, was Samuel Appleby Esq. who worked as solicitor from about 1843 onwards in London at 6, Harpur Street, Red Lion Square.

 Furthermore there is record of this gentleman having been one of the executors of the last will of the famous double bass-player Domenico Dragonetti (1763-1846) who died in London, April 16th 1846.
 One of the other executors was the famous music publisher Vincent Novello (1781-1861).

 In the eminent work about the violinmakers of the Guarneri family by W.E.Hill & Sons, London (1931) are to be found several little notes about the said Samuel Appleby, as solicitor, amateur violinist and poet.
 Before 1867, Mr. Samuel Appleby must have also lived in Brighton, at 23, Park Crescent."

 I now understand that these violins are very special indeed - which probably explains a mystery uncovered whilst researching Samuel Appleby!